bakkenbaeck/iOS-handbook/GIT_AND_GITHUB.md

 to end up being even more awesome than you already are.

 As a reviewer your job is to be the extra pair of eyes, so the code will get twice as good.
-You will look at thing like code style, structure, discuss things you might do differently, point out what you've recently learned or applied.
-The goal is to make the whole team become better at what we do!
+You'll look at things such as code style and structure.
+You'll discuss things that you might've done differently, point out possible more elegant solutions based on something you've learned, and so on.
+The goal here is to make the whole team better in the process.

 Keep in mind that you are reviewing what someone worked on really hard, so always be respectful.
 The guidelines from GitHub for giving feedback are a good reference: